TequinDragon/mcumgr-ts/README.md

 # MCU Manager (Web Bluetooth)

-For library is forked from boogie's webapp: https://github.com/boogie/mcumgr-web
+This library is forked from boogie's webapp: https://github.com/boogie/mcumgr-web, converted to TypeScript and published to https://www.npmjs.com/package/@tequin/mcumgr for convenience.

-This library provides access to MCU Manager that can manage remote devices running the Mynewt OS or Zephyr RTOS.
+This library provides access to MCU Manager that can manage remote devices running Mynewt OS or Zephyr RTOS.
 It uses a connection profile to establish a connection with a device and sends command requests to the device.

 The main focus is implementing firmware updates via Web Bluetooth, however other commands might be supported as well.